linuxing3/vuex-orm-lowdb/README.md

 # Vuex ORM Plugin: Lowdb

-VuexOrmLowdb is a plugin for the amazing [VuexORM](https://github.com/vuex-orm/vuex-orm) that let you sync your [Vuex](https://github.com/vuejs/vuex) Store with an IndexedDB database using Lowdb
+VuexOrmLowdb is a plugin for the amazing [VuexORM](https://github.com/vuex-orm/vuex-orm) that let you sync your [Vuex](https://github.com/vuejs/vuex) Store with Lowdb

 ## Installation